murabus/murabus/content/post/2023-05-07-geographically-weighted-regression/index.markdown

   the method and the application and interpretation with Stata are straighforward.
   It is also a valuable tool for exploratory analysis as part of spatial work."
-summary: "This post is a general review of the theory behind Geographically-Weighted Regression and inludes practical application and interpretation with Stata."
+summary: "This post is a general review of the theory behind Geographically-Weighted Regression and includes practical application and interpretation with Stata."
 lastmod: "2023-05-07"
 featured: no
 image: